nilsheuman/node-cm93/README.md

 Then clone this repository.
 The main script is in `bin/app.js`.

-To understand the folder structure, open [folder-picker.html](folder-picker.html) in your browser.
+To understand the folder structure, open [folder-picker.html](bin/folder-picker.html) in your browser.
 This visualizes the world location each folder contains.
 It works locally with no server but requires network connection for loading the map libraries.

-To parse files, nodejs is a requirement.
-Currently no other dependencies is required to run the parser, it is vanilla javascript.
+Parsing files requires Node.js.
+No additional dependencies are needed to run the parser.

-With nodejs installed, open a terminal window and run something like below
+With nodejs installed, open a terminal window and run something like below:

 ## Running